microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 ### Default Settings

-We'll have a static version of the "Default" file hardcoded within the application.
+We'll have a static version of the "Default" file **hardcoded within the application package**.
 This `defaults.json` file will live within the application's package, which will prevent users from being able to edit it.

 ```json
 // This is an auto-generated file.
 Place any modifications to your settings in "profiles.json"
 ```

 This disclaimer will help identify that the file shouldn't be modified.
+The file won't actually be generated, but because it's shipped with our app, it'll be overridden each time the app is updated.
+"Auto-generated" should be good enough to indicate to users that it should not be modified.

 Because the `defaults.json` file is hardcoded within our application, we can use its text directly, without loading the file from disk.
 This should help save